-Exceptions to the Attendance Requirements for Activation may be granted only upon written request from the Director of Campus Administration or Campus Dean and with the written approval of the Provost (or designee) for Remington College.
+Exceptions to the Attendance Requirements for Activation may be granted only upon written request from the Campus President or Campus Dean and with the written approval of the Provost (or his/her designee) for Remington College.

-In the event any scheduled classes are canceled due to weather or other reasons during the first two weeks of the term, the Head College Registrar of Remington College and the Director of Campus Administration shall determine the percentage of class attendance required for activation for the term in which the cancellations occurred.
+In the event any scheduled classes are canceled due to weather or other reasons during the first two weeks of the term, the College Head Registrar of Remington College and the Campus President shall determine the percentage of class attendance required for activation for the term in which the cancellations occurred.